LinoYeen/Namelists/readme.txt

 Need a faster way to do all the bans and unbans?
 I recommend my friends tool https://github.com/pixelsuchter/bantool-2

+- HEADS UP -

+be sure to delete your temp files located in C:\Users\<username>\AppData\Local\Temp or your windows login might take longer than regularly expected.
+( This is a windows issue with loading temp files before logging in to your profile not to mention it is better to clear out those files anyways since they are Temporary anyways )

 My settings for this tool ^

 {